tashifkhan/sophos-auto-login/README.md

 - `--show` or `-l`: Display all stored credentials.
 - `--daemon` or `-d`: Run the auto-login process in background mode (must be used with `--start`).
 - `--exit` or `-q`: Stop the daemon process and logout all credentials.
+- `--logout` or `-lo`: Logout from all credentials without stopping the daemon process.
+- `--speedtest` or `-t`: Run a speed test to measure your current internet connection performance.
+- `--status` or `-st`: Display the current status of the daemon process.

 Example: